leanote/leanote-ios/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Leanote IOS is licensed under the GPL v2.
+Leanote iOS is licensed under the GPL v2.
 ```